castai/docs/docs/guides/spot.md

 **When to use:** you want to minimize workload interruptions

 The Autoscaler can identify which instance types are less likely to be interrupted.
 You can set a default reliability value cluster-wide in [spot instance policy](autoscaling-policies.md#spotpreemptive-instances-policy).
-If you want to control that per-workload, e.g. leave most const-efficient value globally and only choose more stable instances for specific pods, define this in the deployment configuration by setting `scheduling.cast.ai/spot-reliability` label on the pod.
+If you want to control that per-workload, e.g. leave most cost-efficient value globally and only choose more stable instances for specific pods, define this in the deployment configuration by setting `scheduling.cast.ai/spot-reliability` label on the pod.

 Here's an example of how it's done for the typical deployment: